 |Korea Franchise Law|

 Korea has a very broad definition of a “franchise” under Korea’s Franchise Law.
-The definition of a franchise is noted in Korea’s Franchise Act and has been fairly consistently applied by the courts and Korea’s Fair Trade Commission.
+The definition of a franchise, in Korea, is noted in Korea’s Franchise Act and has been fairly consistently applied by the courts and Korea’s Fair Trade Commission.
 If you are deemed a franchise in Korea, you shall have disclosure and other requirements prior to offering your franchise for sale in Korea.

 Korea’s Franchise Act defines a franchise as: